 Day 3 – Volcanoes National Park

 At Volcanoes National Park we spent a full day hiking the Kilauea Iki Crater trail and exploring Chain of Craters road.
 This park had such a unique landscape it was like being in a whole different world.
 Seeing where the lava has just run down the volcano and into the ocean was magical.
 If your 4-day Big Island itinerary doesn’t include a trip to this unique park, you’ll be missing out.
+You can check out my full day at Volcanoes National Park post to see how cool it really was.

 Day 4 – Snorkeling at Captain Cook